Xuchen-Li/VIIG/README.md

-Universal Visual Intelligence Group (UVIG), which has been updating since 2024.
+Visual Intelligence Interest Group (VIIG), which has been updating since 2024.